 CS 318 Object-Oriented Design and Programming Using C++

-Object-oriented concepts are studied; some include: object as class instantiation, class design techniques and taxonomies, design patterns, single- and multi-inheritance, abstract classes, interfaces, contract programming and exceptions.
+Object-oriented concepts are studied, including object as class instantiation, class design techniques and taxonomies, design patterns, single- and multiinheritance, abstract classes, interfaces, contract programming and exceptions.
 C++ syntax, semantics and object-oriented design implementations are studied.
 C++ concepts and implementation of object-oriented design concepts include constructors, destructors, copy constructors, and assignment operators, operator/function overloading, scoping rules, static vs. dynamic bindings, templates, functors and exception handling.
 Libraries, such as STL, are studied and utilized within projects.
 Integrated development environment tools for debugging, documenting, testing and configuring software systems are introduced.
-C++ implementation techniques for implementing concepts such as event-driven , GUI, and multi-threads; library and related frameworks for these concepts are also introduced.
+C++ implementation techniques for implementing concepts such as event-driven, GUI, and multi-threads; library and related frameworks for these concepts are also introduced.
 Prerequisite: CS 255.

 CS 320 Data Structures and Algorithmic Analysis

-Algorithm design and asymptotic analysis of algorithms using sequential and parallel computational models is central to this course.
+Algorithm design and asymptotic analysis of algorithms using sequential and parallel computational models are central to this course.
 Object-oriented programming language implementation of algorithms and related data structures are studied; data types and class representations studied include strings, stacks, queues, priority queues, lists, sets, multi-sets, maps, multi-maps, hash-tables and graphs.
-Algorithm design techniques include greedy, divide-and-conquer, backtracking, dynamic programming and approximation.
-Mathematical models and techniques representing the best, worse, and average case analysis of covered algorithms.
-Computational P, NP, and NP-complete problem classes are introduced.
-Prerequisites: CS 255, CS 318, and MTH 301 or concurrent enrollment.
+Algorithm design techniques include greedy, divideand-conquer, backtracking, dynamic programming and approximation.
+Mathematical models and techniques representing the best, worst and average case analysis of covered algorithms.
+Computational P, NP and NP-complete problem classes are introduced.
+Prerequisites: CS 255, CS 318 and MTH 301 or concurrent enrollment.

 CS 360 Computer Network Systems

-Theory of a computer network is presented and various types of networks, including local area, wide area, and global networks, are discussed.
-Theory topics include network architecture, data transmission techniques, network topologies, network media, and network security.
-Programming projects that utilize various widely-used system platforms and communication protocol apply concepts taught.
+This course introduces the theory of computer network and various types of networks, including local area, wide area and global networks.
+Theory topics include network architecture, data transmission techniques, network topologies, network media and network security.
+Students learn programming projects that utilize various widely used system platforms and communication protocol apply concepts.
 Prerequisite: CS 220.

 CS 418 Artificial Intelligence